alamine53/myhugowebsite/content/_index.md

-## About
+##

 {{< figure class="avatar" src="/IMG_3827.jpg" alt="avatar">}}

+I'm an economist by training and a programmer by practice.
+My main interests are in developing statistics and machine learning methods for high-dimensional data.
+I have a background as a professional athlete; and am a recreational guitarist and beat maker.

-I am a Machine Learning Engineer at Mark Cuban Companies.
-My work focuses on developing statistics, AI, and machine learning methods for high-dimensional data, with a focus on extracting insights from pose estimation in sports.
+Professionally, I am an ML Engineer at Mark Cuban Companies.
+My work has focused on using computer vision to extract insights on shooting biomechanics in basketball, creating educational AI activities for high school students, and developing pricing benchmarks for healthcare services in the United States.
 Prior to joining MCC, I helped develop ML models for macro risk management at the International Monetary Fund.

-I have a Master's in Applied Economics from Georgetown University, and a BA in Economics from the American University of Beirut.
-I am an ex-basketball player and member of Lebanon's Under-18 national team in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964).
+I completed my Master's of Arts in Applied Economics from Georgetown University in 2016, and my Bachelor's in Economics from the American University of Beirut in 2013.
+I was a starter on [Lebanon's Under-18 Men's National Team](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) at FIBA Asia in 2010.